 PM Tsipras says Greece has done its bit, now wants debt relief

+Greek Prime Minister Alexis Tsipras and members of his government attend a cabinet meeting at the parliament in Athens, Greece May 4, 2017.
 Prime Minister Alexis Tsipras called on Greece's international lenders on Thursday to reach an agreement on easing its debt burden by May 22, when euro zone finance ministers meet in Brussels to discuss the bailout progress.
-Greek Prime Minister Alexis Tsipras arrives for a cabinet meeting at the parliament in Athens, Greece May 4, 2017.

 Discussions